Computer Information Systems

 SPC 113 | Speech (formerly THE113) | 3 |

-See Computer Information Systems program student learning outcomes and technical standards
+See Computer Information Systems program student learning outcomes and technical standards.

 To be successful, students must spend additional time outside of class completing assignments.
 Access to a computer with the appropriate software is essential.
 MWCC provides computer access in various labs and in the library, as available.

-Transfer options
+Transfer Options

 For transfer options, please click here.
 It is recommended that you also consult with your academic advisor.

-Special requirements
+Special Requirements

 Students are required to complete the CIS courses as listed.
 Prior to enrolling in each course, students must ensure they meet the course prerequisites.
-The CIS 219 Principles Of Information Security course serves as the program's final, or capstone, course.
+The CIS 219 Principles Of Information Security course serves as the program's capstone, course.
 The college's adaptive computer lab, which provides assistive technology for students with disabilities, is available.
 Technical standards must be met with or without accommodations.

 For career options, please click here.